NU-ITS/LAPSforMac/README.md

 5. The LAPS script.
 6. A Casper policy that creates the local Account, via a manual trigger.
 7. A Casper policy that creates the local Account, for FileVault enabled Macs, via a manual trigger.
+8. A Casper policy that randomizes the Local Admin account password using a manual trigger, after initial account creation, by running a script.
-8. A Casper policy that randomizes the Local Admin account password on a specified interval, by running a script.
+9. A Casper policy that randomizes the Local Admin account password on a specified interval, by running a script.
-9. A Casper policy that calls LAPS Account Creation script.
+10. A Casper policy that calls LAPS Account Creation script.
-10. A local log for LAPS on each Mac.
+11. A local log for LAPS on each Mac.

 ## Admin Defined Variables
 ```{APIusername}```